ThunderNac/ThunderApp-Contract/README.md

 - **ERC20-style Token** – A fungible token adapted for Soroban for future prupose.
 - **ERC3643-inspired Compliance Token** – With allowlist/KYC logic and transfer restrictions.
+- **nvestment Vault Contract** – A profit-sharing smart contract where users deposit tokens and receive shares.
+  Profits from off-chain sources can be manually injected and are distributed proportionally.
+  Designed to bridge Web2 yield into Soroban smart contract logic.
 - **Mock ERC721 NFT** – For early experimentation with collectible asset representations.
   Each contract includes unit tests and is organized under the `/contracts` directory.